Alongside more than 29 contractors and suppliers, the Thameslink Programme has:

 - Offering career advice to young people and job seekers at more than 40 events.

-We’ve also benefitted our local communities in other, diverse ways:
+The Thameslink Programme has also benefitted local communities around our major projects in other, diverse ways:

 - Made improvements to 11 parks, open spaces and embankments so that they are more pleasant places for local people

 - Established a National Skills Academy at London Bridge station

 - Been an employer partner of University Technical College; Sir Simon Milton Westminster UTC

 - Fundraised and donated over £82,000 to charities

 - Delivered more than 215 community activities

 - Donated building materials, clothes, food, bricks, wood and timber and furniture to local artists, charities and the people they help.